mledwards/nextjs-and-capacitor-isomorphic-example/README.md

 # Next.js isomorphic ready for Capacitor
-This is a quick example of setting up a project to run with Capacitor, but still being able to use a server.
+This is a quick example of setting up 2 next.js instances, so you can use server side routes with Capacitor.

 # Set up
 - Run `npm install`